Qantas Freight

-Qantas Freight is the subsidiary company of Australia's largest airline Qantas responsible for air cargo operations of the Qantas Group.
+Qantas Freight is a cargo airline owned by Qantas.
 It is the owner of freight airline Express Freighters Australia, freight forwarder Qantas Courier and trucking company Jets Transport Express.
 Qantas Freight was also a partner in two joint ventures with Australia Post: Australian airExpress, specialising in door-to-door package delivery, and StarTrack, a road freight company.
-In November 2012, Qantas Freight fully acquired Australia air Express and divested its shareholding in Star Track to Australia Post.
+In November 2012, Qantas Freight acquired full ownership of Australia air Express and divested its shareholding in Star Track to Australia Post.
 Qantas Freight was also the owner of Asian-based freight forwarder DPEXWorldwide until that company was acquired by its competitor Toll Holdings in 2010.
 Qantas Freight is also responsible for placing freight in the hold of Qantas and Jetstar operated international and domestic services.

 Destinations

 As of October 2024, Qantas Freight directly serves 50 international and 80 domestic destinations.
 Qantas Freight has the ability to reach 480 global destinations through its airline partners, including Emirates, which it signed a cargo cooperation agreement with in 2024.